Home Majors Business

-Business Degree
+Business

 Students study the broad foundations of business, including management, marketing, finance, accounting, and organizational behavior.
 Graduates typically pursue careers across all business sectors, including corporate management, entrepreneurship, sales, and operations management.
 A general business degree provides maximum career flexibility and is one of the most commonly awarded undergraduate degrees.

-What Business Graduates Do
+What Business graduates do

 Your business degree is a launchpad into the engine room of any organization.
 As a general or operations manager, your day might involve untangling a supply chain knot, analyzing departmental budgets, and coaching team leads to meet performance targets.
 Alternatively, as a management analyst, you’ll be a professional problem-solver, hired to dig into a company’s data, interview staff, and recommend ways to improve a process or cut costs.
 Many also become project managers, orchestrating complex initiatives like a new software launch from start to finish.